Snow-cannon/CS571-Finance-Sentiment/README.md

 ### Process Book

+The process book is a `.md` file that gets converted to `html` and then directly to `pdf`.
+The CSS file provided is a modified version of the default VSCode markdown CSS file, providing a clean design for the final product.

 The process book is set up so each visual and each major section (data processing / server APIs) are under a `##` heading.
 At the top of the file we are using a table of contents, and each heading is linked from there.

 There is a screenshot folder `screenshots` where each subfolder contains images of the related visual that can be referenced from the process book file.

-To build the process book into a `PDF` file, run the following command:
+To build the process book `.md` file into a `PDF` file, run the following command:

 ```bash
 npm run book
 ```

-The resulting PDF is what will be submitted for grading.
+The resulting PDF, [`ProcessBook.pdf`](./ProcessBook/ProcessBook.pdf), is what will be submitted for grading.